stucki/docker-lineageos/README.md

 The container uses "screen" to run the shell.
 This means that you will be able to open additional shells using [screen keyboard shortcuts][Screen_Shortcuts].

-### How to build CyanogenMod for your device
+### How to build LineageOS for your device

 ```
-repo init -u git://github.com/CyanogenMod/android.git -b cm-13.0
+repo init -u git://github.com/lineageos/android.git -b cm-13.0
 repo sync
 source build/envsetup.sh
 breakfast <device codename>   # example: breakfast grouper